timboudreau/acteur-wicket/README.md

 virtual OS - *that's* your container.
 They're an optimization for a world that no longer exists.

 Secondly, startup time for many of them is painfully slow.
 The usual answer is to use JRebel or similar to hot-load code.
-What if your server started so fast you didn't even *care* about hot-loading code - you could see that for what it is - a hack to work around a broken environment.
+What if your server started so fast you didn't even *care* about hot-loading code?
+You could see that for what it is - a hack to work around a broken environment.
 NodeJS and Netty users enjoy those kinds of startup times today.
 You can too.